theman-oj10/CareerSync/docs/UserGuide.md

 <div markdown="span" class="alert alert-danger">
 ⚠️ **Common errors:** <br>
-1. If a positive integer or an integer not used in the current window/list is entered, the command will be rejected.
+1. The index must be a positive integer (like 1, 2, 3 …) and one of the displayed internship indexes.
+If not, the command will be rejected.
 Refer to the error message displayed for the correct format to use!
 </div>